 An index presented in the book: The Dao of Capital by Mark Spitznagel.
+A similiar unscaled index can be found here.

 The MS index is the expected return on invested capital (equity) divided by the invested capitals replacement value (net worth), and can be calculated for the U.S. as follows.